MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ## Set up pipelines with Azure DevOps

+To set up pipelines with Azure DevOps for CI or CD, create workflow templates using Visual Studio Code or TeamsFx CLI.

 ### Create workflow templates using the Teams Toolkit in Visual Studio Code

 1. Create a new Teams app project using Teams Toolkit.
-2. Select Teams Toolkit icon in the Visual Studio Code activity bar.
+2. Select **Teams Toolkit** icon in the Visual Studio Code activity bar.
 3. Select **Add CI/CD Workflows**.
 4. Select an environment from the command prompt.
-5. Select **Azure DevOps** as CI/CD provider.
+5. Select **Azure DevOps** as CI or CD provider.
 6. Select at least one template from these options: CI, CD, Provision, and Publish to Teams.
 7. Open the template and customize the workflows that fit into your scenarios.
 8. Follow the README files under `.azure/pipelines` to set up the workflow in Azure DevOps.